Effect on normalized graph Laplacian spectrum by motif attachment and duplication: Introduction

+Now, we extend the discussion on the production of the eigenvalue 1 investigated in \cite{BanerjeeJost2008a} and generalize the results to a broad range of operations.

-\subsection{Vertex Doubling:}
+\subsubsection{Vertex Doubling:}

-Doubling of a vertex $p$ of $\Gamma$ is to add a vertex $q$ to $\Gamma$ and connect it to all $j$ in $\Gamma$ whenever $j\sim p$.
-Vertex doubling of a vertex $p$ of $\Gamma$ ensures the eigenvalue 1, with an eigenfunction $f_1$, which takes value 1 at $p$, -1 at its double and 0 otherwise \cite{BanerjeeJost2008a}.
+Doubling of a vertex $p$ of $\Gamma$ is to add a vertex $q$ to $\Gamma$ and connect it to all $j$ in $\Gamma$, whenever $j\sim p$.
+Vertex doubling, of a vertex $p$ of $\Gamma$, ensures the eigenvalue 1 with an eigenfunction $f_1$ that takes value 1 at $p$, -1 at its double and 0 otherwise \cite{BanerjeeJost2008a}.
+Now, if we double the vertex $p$, $m$ times, then the resultant graph possesses the eigenvalue 1 with the multiplicity at least $m$ with the corresponding eigenfunctions, \bel{eig1:equ2} f^{(i)}_j(x)= \qe for $j$=1,2,...,$i$ and $i$=1,2,...,$m$; where $q_1$, $q_2$, $q_3$,$\cdots$,$q_m$ are the vertices produced by repeated-doubling of $p$.